elixir-vision/picam/examples/picam_http/README.md

 Example application for streaming MJPEG video over HTTP using picam.

-## Instructions for usage locally on Raspberry Pi running Raspian
+## Instructions for usage locally on Raspberry Pi running Raspbian

 1. Fetch dependencies with `mix deps.get`.
 2. Run the application with `iex -S mix`.